Precision: Small, Fast, and Fun

 Precision 165 combines the low trailer weight and reasonable cost of a daysailor with the ‘get out of the weather’ cuddy cabin and on-board toilet facilities of a small cruiser.
 She is offered with a fixed lead keel only, and performs very nicely with just a 21 inch deep draft.
 The term ‘crossover’ may be overused these days, but it does describe the appeal of the Precision 165 especially well.

-The C-26 (www.colgate26.com) is built under contract by Precision Boatworks , and marketed by Steve Colgate.
+The C-26 (www.colgate26.com) was built under contract by Precision Boatworks , and marketed by Steve Colgate.
 The boat was originally designed as a trainer for Steve’s well known Offshore Sailing School, and is very much a collaboration between Steve and Doris (basic concept and specifications), Jim Taylor (design detailing), and Precision (tooling and construction).
-The C-26 was so well received that she was soon marketed directly to the public, and was recognized by Sailing World magazine as a Boat of the Year.
+The C-26 was so well received that she was soon marketed directly to the public, and she was recognized by Sailing World magazine as a Boat of the Year.
 SW judge Bill Lee wrote, “Not only did I find the Colgate 26 to be a good trainer but also I found myself applauding her for being an excellent sailboat in her own right.
 (She) appears (ruggedly built) relative to most modern sport boats and I found … excellent glasswork and construction quality with good attention to detail…She represents tremendous value on today’s market.”
-The C-26 was chosen by the US Coast Guard, US Navy, and Maine Maritime Academies for both instruction and intercollegiate competition, and she is in active production with over 350 boats built to date.
+The C-26 was chosen by the US Coast Guard, US Navy, and Maine Maritime Academies for both instruction and intercollegiate competition, and she is in active production (now by Waterline Systems) with nearly 400 boats built to date.

 Before our association with Precision Boatworks, we designed several other small cruisers that were produced by various builders, none of which currently provide support or parts to current owners.
 We are often asked about them, and offer the following background:

-Chronologically the first of these designs, she was commissioned by Spectrum Yacht Corp, which had a modestly successful production run.
+Chronologically the first of these small trailerable designs, she was commissioned by Spectrum Yacht Corp, which had a modestly successful production run.
 (See Spindrift 22, below)

 Wellcraft commissioned the Starwind 19 in the early ’80’s, and did a nice job building a lot of them (400?) before they realized that they could make much more money per square foot of factory space building powerboats.
 They built good quality boats to our Starwind 19 and Starwind 27 designs, before they went back to all power.
 The Starwind 223 was not our design.